 The fees payable to the School include a subscription to the Students' Union, which manages common rooms, co-operates with the School authorities in the administration of a lending library, organises athletic sports, publishes a periodical journal and arranges debates and discussions from time to time.
-An athletic ground of 20 acres near Malden was purchased by the School in 1921 and a new and commodious Pavilion was opened at the ground in May, 1929.
+An athletic ground of 20 acres near Malden was purchased by the School in 1921 and a new and commodious Pavilion was opened at the ground in May, 1920.

 A list of approved furnished rooms, boarding houses and flats is kept by the University, and help is given to students seeking accommodation in London.
-Students desiring the benefit of this service should make application to The University of London Lodgings Bureau, 41, Torrington Square, W.C.I.
+Students desiring the benefit of this service should make application to The Lodgings Officer, the University Union, 42 Torrington Square, W.C.I.
 (See also p.
-449.)
+439.)

 The general growth of the School and the institution of the Commerce degree have necessitated very large additions to the accommodation provided by the original Passmore Edwards Hall.
 The foundation-stone of a new building adjoining the old one was laid by King George V on 28th May, 1920, and the first part became available for occupation in the summer of 1921.
-A further wing of this new building was opened by the Vice-Chancellor of the University in June, 1925, whilst a final wing and two additional storeys upon the roof of the main block were opened in the presence of His former Majesty King Edward VIII, then Prince of Wales, in June, 1928.
-In 1932-33, with the help of a generous grant from the Rockefeller Foundation, the School was able to build a new Library block, including a reconstruction of the Passmore Edwards Hall and a further mansard storey on the fourth floor.
+A further wing of this new building was opened by the Vice-Chancellor of the University in June, 9

+1925, whilst a final wing and two additional storeys upon the roof of the main block were opened in the presence of His former Majesty King Edward VIII, then Prince of Wales, in June, 1928.
+A new wing on the east side of Houghton Street was opened and brought into use in 1931, whilst in 1932-33, with the help of a generous grant from the Rockefeller Foundation, the School was able to build a new Library block, including a reconstruction of the Passmore Edwards Hall and a further mansard storey on the fourth floor.
 This new building contains rooms commemorative of the names of Sir Edward Fry, Viscount Haldane, Professor Graham Wallas and Professor Allyn Young.
-The first block of a series of new buildings designed to occupy a large site opposite to the main School premises was opened in 1931 and the second block has just been completed.
-This contains a large lecture-theatre and other lecture rooms, a gymnasium, a squash court and a number of additional teachers' rooms.
+A further new wing containing lecture-rooms and gymnasia is in course of erection.

 The School is incorporated as a company limited by guarantee and without power of taking profits.
-It is controlled by a Court of Governors, of which Lord Stamp, G.C.B., G.B.E., D.Sc., LL.D., F.B.A., is Chairman; the Director of the School is Mr. A. M. Carr-Saunders, M.A.
-The names of the Governors and of the teaching and administrative staffs of the School are given on pp. 18-35.
+It is controlled by a Court of Governors, of which Sir Josiah Stamp, G.C.B., G.B.E., D.Sc., LL.D., F.B.A., is Chairman; the Director of the School is Mr. A. M. Carr-Saunders, M.A.
+The names of the Governors and of the teaching and administrative staffs of the School are given on pp. 16-33.

-The number of Professors, Readers, Lecturers and Assistant Lecturers on the staff of the School is 94, while there are some 25 other Lecturers taking part in its work.
+The number of Professors, Readers, Lecturers and Assistant Lecturers on the staff of the School is 87, while there are some 32 other Lecturers taking part in its work.

-The total number of students registered during the session 1937-38 was 2,998 (2,185 men and 813 women).
-Of these 1,445 were Regular students taking full day or evening courses.
-There were 740 students from countries other than the British Isles, representing some fifty constituent countries of the British Empire and foreign countries.
-Tables showing the detailed classification of students are given on pages 475-481.
+The total number of students registered during the session 1936-37 was 3,000 (2,282 men and 718 women).
+Of these 1,439 were Regular students taking full day or evening courses.
+There were 717 students from countries other than the British Isles, representing some fifty constituent countries of the British Empire and foreign countries.
+Tables showing the detailed classification of students are given on pages 465-471.